 - Sour Cream.
 Sour Cream adds a slight tang and tenderizes gluten in the flour.
 You can also use buttermilk.
-As well, in a pinch, you can make your own buttermilk.
-Add 2 teaspoons of white vinegar or lemon juice to a liquid measuring cup.
+Also, in a pinch, you can make your buttermilk.
+Add two teaspoons of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough room temperature whole milk to the same measuring cup until it reaches 1 cup.
 I don’t recommend low-fat milk for this recipe.
-Non-dairy milk is not as good but you can use almond milk, cashew milk, coconut milk, or oat milk.
+Non-dairy milk is not as good, but you can use almond milk, cashew milk, coconut milk, or oat milk.

 - Eggs.
 I used three large eggs at room temperature.

 - Hot coffee.
-If you don’t have coffee you can use hot water, but coffee adds another layer of flavor.
+If you don’t have coffee, you can use hot water, but coffee adds another layer of flavor.
 Therefore, I recommend hot coffee.
-As well, you can use decaf coffee.
+You can use decaffeinated coffee as well.

 DIRECTIONS FOR MIXING